huggingface/blog/image-search-datasets.md

 model = SentenceTransformer('clip-ViT-B-32')
 ```

 This model will take as input either an image or some text and return an embedding.
 We can use the `datasets` `map` method to encode all our images using this model.
-When we call map, we return a dictionary with the key `embeddings` containing the embeddings returned by the embedding model.
-We also pass `device='cuda'` when we call model; this ensures that we're doing the encoding on the GPU.
+When we call map, we return a dictionary with the key `embeddings` containing the embeddings returned by the model.
+We also pass `device='cuda'` when we call the model; this ensures that we're doing the encoding on the GPU.

 ``` python
 ds_with_embeddings = dataset.map(